The Visiting International Student Program is open only to students who are nominated by our partner institutions:

 Students must have completed at least one year of higher education at their home institution.

 Once they are nominated by their home schools, students should submit the online DS-2019 request form and include it in their application materials, outlined below.

-A completed application includes the following documents, attached to this cover sheet:
+A completed application includes the following documents: